RoleConflictBench: A Benchmark of Role Conflict Scenarios for Evaluating LLMs' Contextual Sensitivity

-We define the \textbf{Sensitivity score} ($S$) as a metric to evaluate how well the model understands and adapts to situational urgency.
-Sensitivity reflects the degree to which the model’s behavior is influenced by the urgency score assigned to a given context: lower values indicate greater sensitivity, while larger values indicate weaker sensitivity.
+\paragraph{Sensitivity Score} We define the \textbf{sensitivity score} ($S$) to quantify the alignment between model decisions and the assigned situational urgency cues.
+Sensitivity reflects how closely the model’s behavior tracks the engineered urgency score in a given context: the lower the values, the stricter the model adheres to the urgency levels.